 We had booked two nights’ accommodation at Ein Gedi (the Dead Sea) for the coming weekend, and had nonchalantly planned to simply catch a bus when the time came to depart on Saturday morning.
-As it turns out, there are zero mass transit options on a Saturday, anywhere in Israel – it’s their bloody Sabbath!
+As it turns out, there are zero mass transit options on a Saturday, anywhere in Israel – it’s their bloody Shabbat!
 Once again, the ignorant Aussie tourists had proven themselves to be right nongs.
 Our options, according to the always-friendly and very-patient hotel manager at the Diaghilev, were to catch a cab (with a fare running in the vicinity of $250AUD each way)… or hire a car.
 The husband did a quick spot of Googling, and – believe it or not – the latter turned out to be the far more economical option (about $170AUD to rent the car for the duration of the entire Dead Sea sojourn, even factoring in GPS hire, fuel, and other incidentals).

 Problem solved, right?
 Wrong!
 It was Thursday morning when we nursed our hangovers with a Benedicts brunch, and we had an all-day pre-booked tour of Jerusalem on Friday (departing 7:15AM).
 Our only opportunity to secure a hire car before the whole bloody country shut down for their day of rest would be that afternoon (Thursday).
 Right!

 We switched gears accordingly.
 A few keystrokes later (seriously, check out rentalcars.com – they saved our arses) we had booked a car to pick up that afternoon.
 Then, as originally planned, we ventured back out around 11AM, back through Shuk Ha’Carmel to pick up some food for a picnic lunch.
 Once again, we were definitely ripped off by the merchants, but it was worth it for the amazing selection of Israeli olives, grapes, cold cuts, hummus, and three different types of cheese.
 This (getting ripped off and consoling ourselves with reassurances that it was worth it) was a pattern that emerged early and stuck with us the entire trip.

 We walked down along the coastline into Old Jaffa – the oldest part of Tel Aviv.